 Can I remove my backflow device?

-Backflow devices can only be removed if an air gap is installed in its place, or if the use of water has changed so that the risk of cross-connection is eliminated.
-For example, if your device is installed outside on an irrigation system, you can remove the device if it has been tested and cap the water lines while the system is not in use.
-You cannot remove or bypass backflow devices and continue to connect potential risks to the water system.
-If in doubt, call KUB before removing your backflow device.
+Backflow assemblies can only be removed if an air gap is installed in its place, or if the use of water has changed so that the risk of cross-connection is eliminated.
+For example, if your device is installed outside on an irrigation system, you can remove the assembly if it has been tested and cap the water lines while the system is not in use.